 Ok – now you’ve got everything to hand, it’s time to start cleaning.
 The process is amazingly simple.
 However, it’s worth doing a little bit of prep ahead of time, just to make sure you don’t scratch your glass hobs or ceramic units.

 Make sure you sweep any loose debris clear.
 This is really important.
-If you start scrubbing dirt and bits of food into your glass or hob surface – even by accident – you might risk scratching it.
+If you start scrubbing dirt and bits of food into your glass or hob surface – even by accident – you might risk scratching it (and don’t forget to be careful when moving pans across your induction hob as they can also scratch the hob surface if they have some dirt attached to the bottom of them).
 In case you can’t already tell, induction hobs really are sensitive beasts.
 Hence the soft cloth!